-Cultural Vitality

-Objective 2.1 An artistic, creative, cultural and visually interesting City.
-2.1.1 Use the arts to enliven public spaces and create a 'sense of place'.
-2.1.2 Provide opportunities and places for creative expression for all people.
-2.1.3 Attract and support cultural and creative organisations, businesses and individuals.
-Objective 2.2 A community embracing and celebrating its cultural diversity and heritage.
-2.2.1 Acknowledge, protect and celebrate local Aboriginal heritage.
-2.2.2 Work with cultural groups to support cultural inclusion and opportunities for cultural expression and celebration.
-2.2.3 Promote understanding of and respect for our cultures and heritage.
-2.2.4 Reflect our City's culture in the design of Council places.
-Objective 2.3 A City which values and protects built heritage.
-2.3.1 Protect, enhance and share the history of our City's built heritage places, character areas and streetscapes.
-2.3.2 Promote the value of built heritage protection.
-2.3.3 Encourage innovative architecture and design that complements our City's built heritage and character areas.
-Objective 2.4 Pleasant, well designed and sustainable neighbourhoods.
-2.4.1 Encourage sustainable and quality developments and urban design outcomes.
-2.4.2 Facilitate a mix of land uses in appropriate locations in balance with amenity and character.
-2.4.3 Maximise the extent of green landscaping provided in new development and in the public realm.
-2.4.4 Deliver neighbourhood improvements in partnership with the community.
-Objective 2.5 Dynamic community life in public spaces and precincts.
-2.5.1 Create and provide interesting and vibrant public spaces to encourage, interaction and gatherings.
-2.5.2 Host and facilitate community events and activities.
-2.5.3 Provide features or experiences in public spaces, that surprise encourage reflection or celebrate our community and heritage.
+An artistic, creative, cultural and visually interesting City.

+- 2.1.1 Use the arts to enliven public spaces and create a 'sense of place'. - 2.1.2 Provide opportunities and places for creative expression for all people. - 2.1.3 Attract and support cultural and creative organisations, businesses and individuals.

+A community embracing and celebrating its cultural diversity and heritage.

+- 2.2.1 Acknowledge, protect and celebrate local Aboriginal heritage. - 2.2.2 Work with cultural groups to support cultural inclusion and opportunities for cultural expression and celebration. - 2.2.3 Promote understanding of and respect for our cultures and heritage. - 2.2.4 Reflect our City's culture in the design of Council places.

-- Arts and Culture Plan (2024-2027)
+Arts and Culture Plan

-- Kent Town Public Realm Manual Kent Town Urban Design Framework
+Kent Town Public Realm Manual

+Kent Town Urban Design Frameworl

-- Open Space Strategy (2003)
+Open Space Strategy

-- Playgrounds Strategy (2006)
+Playgrounds Strategy

-- Smart City Plan (2020)
+Smart City Plan

-- Built Heritage Strategy 2022-2027
+Built Heritage Strategy

-- Youth Development Strategy 2022-2025
+Youth Development Strategy

-- Live Music Policy
+Live Music Policy

+A City which values and protects built heritage.

+- 2.3.1 Protect, enhance and share the history of our City's built heritage places, character areas and streetscapes. - 2.3.2 Promote the value of built heritage protection. - 2.3.3 Encourage innovative architecture and design that complements our City's built heritage and character areas.

+Pleasant, well designed, and sustainable neighbourhoods.

+- 2.4.1 Encourage sustainable and quality developments and urban design outcomes. - 2.4.2 Facilitate a mix of land uses in appropriate locations in balance with amenity and character. - 2.4.3 Encourage the protection of trees and maximise greening in new development and the public realm. - 2.4.4 Deliver neighbourhood improvements in partnership with the community. - 2.4.5 Encourage infill development to balance housing diversity with the liveability and character of established neighbourhoods.

+Dynamic community life in public spaces and precincts.

+- 2.5.1 Create and provide interesting and vibrant public spaces to encourage interaction and gatherings. - 2.5.2 Host and facilitate community events and activities. - 2.5.3 Provide features or experiences in public spaces, that surprise, encourage reflection or celebrate our community and heritage.

+Aspiration A culturally rich and diverse City, with a strong identity, history and sense of place.

 Metric Measurement Target Council support for initiatives and events that support cultural diversity.
 The number of promotions delivered by the Council.
 Promote four cultural events each year which celebrate our City's cultural diversity (eg NAIDOC Week, Harmony Day).
 Aligns with Arts & Culture Plan South Australia 2019-2024.
 The number of community events held.
 The number of events delivered by the Council.
 Hold a minimum of six major community events per year.
 Designs or upgrades undertaken to community spaces.
 The number of projects delivered by the Council.
 Undertake the design or upgrade of at least one public space per annum.
 The level of community satisfaction with the nature of new development within the Council area.
 Community Survey undertaken by the Council every two years.
 Achieve a resident perception rating higher than the average from the previous four Council Community Surveys.
-Achieve a business perception rating higher than the average from the previous four Council Community Surveys

-Community Survey undertaken Achieve a resident perception

-by the Council every two years. rating higher than the average

-from the previous four Council
+Achieve a business perception rating higher than the average from the previous four Council Community Surveys.
+The level of community satisfaction with cultural heritage programs provided by the Council.
+Community Survey undertaken by the Council every two years.
+Achieve a resident perception rating higher than the average from the previous four Council Community Surveys.

-Community Surveys.

-, ,